chiconasa3000/2D-3D-RegistrationTool/README.md

 ```
 # Meaning of attributes:
 * -numImag:  number of test or generate a number random of 3D model relocate
-* -originVol:  is the volumetric template which will be transformed
+* -originVol:  it is the volumetric template which will be transformed
-* -targetVol: is the Reference Volume which is recolated in random positions.
+* -targetVol: it is the Reference Volume which is recolated in random positions.
-* -randMode: activate seed in order to generate different random numbers.
+* -randMode: it activatea seed in order to generate different random numbers.
 * -threshold: interval of intensity on x-ray images.
 * -compareVols: flag to use Hausdorff Distance to compare reference and template
 * -writeStatistics: flag to show statistics in metric, difference of transformation parameters, correlation between metric and transformation value in every test and statistics for whole set of test.